batuhansk/tkapi/README.md

 - The complex parameter validation structure has been removed.
 You can handle body/status values via returned body.
 - 2 new endpoints added. (calculateFlightMiles / calculateAwardMilesWithTax)

+You can see example request data and much more in documentations.

 ##### Turkish Airlines Developer Portal:
 https://developer.turkishairlines.com

 ##### Turkish Airlines API (Documentation):
 https://developer.turkishairlines.com/documentation

-You can see example request data and much more in documentations.

-Good luck.
-Keep in touch :=)
+## License
+---
+tk-api is available under the MIT license.
+See the LICENSE file for more info.